Divisions of Pakistan

-The four provinces, capital territory and two autonomous territories of Pakistan are subdivided into 39 administrative "divisions", which are further subdivided into districts, tehsils and finally union councils.
-These divisions were abolished in 2000, but restored in 2008.
+The administrative units of Pakistan contains four provinces, two administrative territories of the Kashmir region and a capital territory.
+The provinces and administrative territories are subdivided into 37 divisions.
+These divisions are further subdivided into districts, tehsils, and finally union councils.
+The divisions were abolished in 2000, but restored in 2008.

-The divisions do not include the Islamabad Capital Territory or the Federally Administered Tribal Areas, which were counted at the same level as provinces, but in 2018, the Federally Administered Tribal Areas were subsumed into Khyber Pakhtunkhwa Province and allocated to neighbouring divisions therein.
+These divisions do not include the Islamabad Capital Territory.
+The formerly Federally Administered Tribal Areas, which were counted at the same level as provinces, have been subsumed into the Khyber Pakhtunkhwa province and allocated to neighbouring divisions therein in 2018.

 History

 Administrative divisions had formed an integral tier of government from colonial times.
 The Governor's provinces of British India were subdivided into divisions, which were themselves subdivided into districts.
 At independence in 1947, the new nation of Pakistan comprised two wings – eastern and western, separated by India.
 Three of the provinces of Pakistan were subdivided into ten administrative divisions.
 The single province in the eastern wing, East Bengal, had four divisions – Chittagong, Dacca, Khulna and Rajshahi.
 The province of West Punjab had four divisions – Lahore, Multan, Rawalpindi and Sargodha.
 The North-West Frontier Province (as it was then called) had two divisions – Dera Ismail Khan and Peshawar.
 Most of the former Sind Province became Hyderabad Division.
 Most of the divisions were named after the divisional capitals, with some exceptions.